airbnb/ts-migrate/packages/ts-migrate-server/README.md

 # ts-migrate-server

-`ts-migrate-server` is a package that contains the main migration runner and the fork of the TSServer.
+`ts-migrate-server` is a package that contains the main migration runner and the spawns a TSServer process.
 `ts-migrate-server` is designed around Airbnb projects.
 Use at your own risk.

 # Install